 These workshops provide doctoral students with the opportunity to share their ongoing work and receive critical feedback.
 Held in various locations in Germany.

 University of California - President's Postdoctoral Fellowship Program - Applications due on November 1

 The University of California President’s Postdoctoral Fellowship Program was established in 1984 to encourage outstanding women and minority Ph.D. recipients to pursue academic careers at the University of California.
 The current program offers postdoctoral research fellowships and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to the diversity and equal opportunity at the University of California.

 Summer Economics Fellows Program - Summer; applications due in February

 Sponsored by the American Economic Association and the National Science Foundation, summer economics fellowships are available to senior graduate students and junior faculty.
 During their residency, fellows participate as members of the research community while engaged in a research project of their own choosing.
 Location varies based on supporting sponsors.

-Sadie Collective - February 23, 2019
+Sadie Collective - (Virtual) February 19-20, 2021